Madu86/HPM/README.md

       2) Installation

-      The current version (1.0.0) only runs under windows platform.
+      The current version (1.0.0) only runs on windows platform.
 We have tested it on windows xp and windows 7 versions.
       To install the program, simply run setup.exe and follow the instructions.

       3) Distribution

       Feel free to use the program or adopt parts of the code.
 However, please cite the work as follows.
       Kumara, M.M.M.S., Development of Hazard Prediction Modelfor Toxic Air Pollutants Resulting from Terrorist Events, University of Colombo, 2013.